The Best Free Webcam Software for Windows 10

 free download; from $29 per year

 ManyCam is the kind of webcam application we’d turn to in education or training, thanks to the inclusion of a whiteboard that’s ideal for sketching, scribbling, and doodling.
+I found the whiteboard tools surprisingly smooth when I tried them.
 It can handle multiple simultaneous video sources and stream live to Facebook and YouTube.
 It enables you to use multiple layers and adjust their opacity, replace the background of your feed with a virtual location, and there’s also chroma key support for green or blue screen effects.
-Not all of these features are available in the standard edition, though: if you want the virtual backgrounds, chroma key, and the ability to record in 4K, you’ll need the Studio version, which is $59 a year.
+Not all of these features are available in the Standard edition, though.
+If you want virtual backgrounds, chroma key, and the ability to record in 4K, you’ll need one of the higher tier plans such as Studio or Premium.

 Pros: